a solo traveler in a red jacket peers into the expanse of the lamar valley in yellowstone national park

 A lens for photographing big landscapes

-The Greater Yellowstone Ecosystem (aka GYE) is wildly expansive.
+The Greater Yellowstone Ecosystem (aka the GYE) is wildly expansive.
 It features not just a dizzying number of square miles, but also features many diverse habitats.
 All this adds up to some stellar landscape photography opportunities.

 The classic landscape lens